ygfalcon/Solsniper-zero/README.md

 keypair.
 The dashboard shows the running status, selected keypair and config.
 It is served on `http://localhost:5000` by default.
-When launched without a user configuration file or `SOLHUNTER_CONFIG` environment variable, the UI automatically loads the `config.highrisk.toml` preset.
+When launched without a user configuration file or `SOLHUNTER_CONFIG` environment variable, the UI automatically loads `config/default.toml`.

 Recent updates embed **Chart.js** to visualise trading activity.
 The UI now plots ROI over time, recent trade counts and current agent weights.
 You can